japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingAggregationStateManagerImplV2.md

 getStateValueSchema: StructType
 ----

-NOTE: `getStateValueSchema` is part of the <<spark-sql-streaming-StreamingAggregationStateManager.adoc#getStateValueSchema, StreamingAggregationStateManager Contract>> to...FIXME.
+NOTE: `getStateValueSchema` is part of the <<spark-sql-streaming-StreamingAggregationStateManager.md#getStateValueSchema, StreamingAggregationStateManager Contract>> to...FIXME.

 `getStateValueSchema` simply requests the <<valueExpressions, valueExpressions>> for the schema.